 If you’ve ever picked up a box of antihistamines, a drug that treats itching and other symptoms of an allergic reaction, you’ve likely noticed a warning on the box that the medication may cause drowsiness.

-While this side effect can be less than desirable during the day, it’s actually something that makes antihistamines a go-to option as a sleep aid.
+While this side effect can be less than desirable during the day, it’s actually something that makes antihistamines a go-to option as a sleep aid for short-term sleeplessness.

 But not all antihistamines are created equal.
 Here, we’ll go over the similarities and differences between two of the most popular options: Hydroxyzine and Benadryl.